- About Extension

 OSU taking applications for summer science camp

 The application includes a student essay and recommendations from science and math teachers.
-More information is available on the ExxonMobil Bernard Harris Summer Science Camp Web site.
-You can request a printed copy from Camp Coordinator Andy Hoffmann by calling 541-737-4081 or email fourhhscicamp.
+More information is available on the OSU Summer Science Camp Web site.
+Interested persons may request a printed copy from camp coordinator Andy Hoffmann by calling 541-737-4081.

 The two-week residential camp, which is Aug.
-4-15 on campus, offers students entering grades six, seven and eight innovative ways to enhance their knowledge of science, technology, engineering and mathematics.
+2-13 on the OSU campus, offers students entering grades six, seven and eight innovative ways to enhance their knowledge of science, technology, engineering and mathematics.
 Leadership and citizenship are main themes, and students are encouraged to stay in school.

 The full cost of the camp’s education program, field trips, food and lodging is covered by a grant from the ExxonMobil Foundation and The Bernard Harris Foundation.

 The Summer Science Camp is a team effort of the Department of 4-H Youth Development Education, the Science and Math Investigative Learning Experiences (SMILE) Program, the College of Engineering and the College of Science's Department of Science and Mathematics Education.